 - Fish and shellfish: halibut, trout, salmon, tuna, lobster, crab, shrimp, scallops

 - Eggs: whole eggs, egg whites, Egg Beaters

 - Soy products: only tofu

-- Vegetable oils: canola, flaxseed, walnut, and olive oil
+- Vegetable oils: canola, flaxseed, walnut, olive

 - Additional healthy fats: low carb salad dressings, olives, reduced fat margarine, almonds, walnuts, pistachios, avocado